 Lesson: Help your audience feel good about where their money is going.

 Excellence + Consistency = WIN

 At the end of the day, we have to admit, the cookies are delicious.
-The Girl Scouts are constantly doing product testing and making improvements—always focused on delivering the best product possible.
+The Girl Scouts are always doing product testing and making improvements—remaining focused on delivering the best product possible.
 But they don’t change much.
 The tried-and-true cookies, the treats you pine for year-round, remain.
 You know what to look for when you get the order form, and you delight in the familiarity of seeing your faves.

 Lesson: Consistently doing what you do well will create brand loyalists.

 Whether your business sells via door-to-door canvassing or sets up shop in high-traffic areas, take a page from the Girl Scout Cookie sales playbook and see how you can apply these lessons to your team.
 With just a few extra ingredients in your sales process, you’ll be tasting success in no time!